Bubble Chart with Chart.js

 a stands for

-Remember not to overwhelm the viewer and communicate only the data that are necessary to prove or illustrate your idea.
+Chart.js is pretty limitless when it comes to customization, but remember not to overwhelm the viewer and communicate only the data that are necessary to prove or illustrate your idea.

 In this chapter, we introduced Chart.js and Highcharts templates that can be used to construct rich and interactive charts that you can host in your own GitHub account, and embed them anywhere on the web.
 You can use these templates as a base to kickstart your interactive visualizations.
 You can refer to Chart.js Samples and Chart.js documentation for more information on Chart.js customization and troubleshooting.
 Highcharts Demos gallery shows plenty of charts along with the code that you can copy, and Highcharts API Reference lists all features available to refine your visualizations.
 Just remember that you need to obtain a license to use Highcharts in commercial projects.